 The first is this black dial "military" style Sprite, with black dial, luminous "cathedral" hands and hour markers, from 1968.
 The dial also has 1-12 and 13-24 hour markings, but the 13-24 marks are toward the center, not the periphery.
 Notice that it's marked WATERPROOF, instead of WATER RESISTANT like the Bullseye Sprite, reflecting Timex's earlier terminology.
 This watch had catalog no. 1158, and was also made during three years, 1966-1968.

-The Timex pictured above appears to be very rare, and frankly is pretty mysterious.
+The Timex pictured above, from 1971, appears to be very rare, and frankly is pretty mysterious.
 I've only seen it once.
 I think I bought it from someone in the UK, and it may be one of several interesting Timexes which seem to have been sold in the UK but not in the US.
 I'm pretty sure this would fall into the Sprite series; it has the same small case size and case design at the Bullseye Sprite, and has the 24 movement.
 It has a dial that is equally "technical/nerdy" and crazy as the Bullseye, or perhaps more so.
 The blue quadrants and the red seconds marks help make this watch striking and at least to me very appealing.
-I don't know the date of this watch; currently its in the shop getting repaired, and this is the only photo I have at the moment.
 Notice that the minute hand has lost much of its luminous material.
 Like the Bullseye Sprite, this Timex has bold, high-contrast markings, and a "technical," or "pseudo-technical" appearance.
 (More on this watch, at this link.)

 Double click here to add text.